eightbitx8/mdsCloudDocs/tutorials/from-scratch.md

 ### Configure Kibana to view logs

-If you would like a little more insight into what is happening in the background of your MDS Cloud stack but find that reading the logs from the docker on the console to be difficult MDS Cloud includes a ELK stack.
+If you would like a little more insight into what is happening in the background of your MDS Cloud stack, but would rather not read the docker logs on the console, MDS Cloud includes an ELK stack.
 Below is a quick list of how to configure Kibana so that logs emitted from MDS Cloud in-a-box can be filtered and read more easily.

 * Log in to the [Kibana UI](http://localhost:5601)
   * User: elastic